Rights of Mum and Dad

 - To abolish adoption targets which result in the removal of a disproportionate number of babies and small children from their families.

 - To support the nurture of healthy self-confident children prepared for the complexities of the 21st century.

-- To promote peer reviewed research into the effectiveness of marriage, as defined in clause 1a above, as the foundation for the family.
+- To promote peer reviewed research into the effectiveness of marriage, (defined as the permanent and faithful union of one man and one woman), as the foundation for the family.

 1. Cost of Family Failure: £47 bn and still rising.
 Relationships Foundation, 2015.